 Powers of Attorney

 Certain health conditions, like dementia or physical disabilities, can make it difficult for seniors to manage their own affairs.
-They may need help paying bills, making financial decisions, or deciding about their personal care or medical care.
+They may need help paying bills, making financial decisions, or making decisions about their personal care or medical care.
 If a senior becomes physically or mentally incapacitated due to an injury or illness, they still deserve to have some measure of control over what happens to them while they are being treated.
 If you haven’t named a trusted friend or family member to hold your powers of attorney, it could be others making these decisions for you.

 You can appoint a single person to hold both your medical and financial power of attorney, or you can choose different individuals to have each.
 The person who holds your financial power of attorney (they are your agent) will be able to make financial decisions on your behalf should you be unable to do so.
 This can help prevent elder financial abuse by allowing a trusted proxy to review any purchases or transfers before they can go through.
 A financial power of attorney can also allow a person to make important decisions on your behalf, like selling your house to pay for your medical care.